The IBPS PO Interview is conducted by the Institute of Banking Personnel Selection.

 For details on upcoming bank exams, refer to the linked article.

-Now that we have discussed some key features of the interview, we will look at strategies and tips to prepare for IBPS interview.
+Now that we have discussed some key features of the interview of Bank PO, we will look at strategies and tips to prepare for IBPS interview.

 Before getting into depth, check some important links related to IBPS Exams: